How scientists know what’s happening in the catchment and on the Reef

 The first is about measuring the pattern of pollution getting to the Reef via water run-off and how this changes over time.
 That’s no mean feat when you consider there are 35 separate catchments and 900+ rivers and creeks flowing into the Great Barrier Reef lagoon, which covers an area bigger than the whole of Japan.

-Water quality testing is carried out at 43 sites across 20 priority catchments.
+Water quality testing is carried out at 71 sites in 25 major catchments.
 At each site, testing is carried out at the lowest point in a river or creek where discharge can be accurately measured.
 Monitoring is done through both dry and wet seasons and includes intensive monitoring during rainfall events.

-They are looking for nutrients (nitrogen and phosphorus), sediment and pesticides that flow into the marine environment from catchment areas to report pollutant loads.
+They are looking for nutrients (nitrogen and phosphorus), sediment and pesticides that flow into the marine environment from catchment areas.

-Back on the land, data is collected on the extent of ground cover and wetlands, wetland condition, the use of pesticides and fertilisers, and patterns of change in management practices.
+Back on the land, data is collected on the extent of ground cover and wetlands, wetland condition, and patterns of change in land management practices.
 Alongside this, is more general monitoring of the weather and soil conditions and detailed land use mapping.